ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ## Nic, But Why?
-Because i think to create something from scratch is a great way to learn and understand how things works under the hood, also if you know the basic on Golang and want to learn more about the language,  create a real like project like this is a great way to improve your skills.
+Because i think to create something from scratch is a great way to learn and understand how things works under the hood, also if you know the basic on Golang and want to learn more about the language,  create a real  project like this is a great way to improve your skills, for that reason i am not go to deeply explaining sintax or basic concepts of the language.

 ### How it works
-The database will be a simple key value store, we will use a hash map to store the key, map to data in memory and we will use a file to persist the data on disk.
+The database will be a simple key value store, we will use a hash map to store the key that map to some data,  we will use a file to persist data on disk.

-We will use tests to check that everything works as expected after we add or modify the code,  this is very important to prevent bugs and have more trust in the code. also we will have a simple http api to interact with it, we will use the standard Go library to create the http server, although use HTTP is seems like  an overhead, we are going to use it because is simpler and easy to implement instead of create a custom protocol like exits on redis, mysql, etcd or another database and is pretty easy to test.
+We will use tests to check that everything works as expected after we add or modify the code,  this is very important to prevent bugs and have more trust in our code. also we will have a simple http api to interact with it, we will use the standard Go library to create the http server, although use HTTP is seems like an overhead, we are going to use it because is simpler and easy to implement instead of create a custom protocol like exits on redis, mysql, etcd or another database , and is pretty easy to test.

 Example using curl